-The key with ad hoc tasks is to write them down and record them in your to-do list as soon as possible.
+The key to ad hoc tasks is to write them down and record them on your to-do list as soon as possible.
 Since they are unrelated to anything else, they are easily forgotten.
-Sometimes, these tasks are the most important ones and once in your to-do list, the task is more likely to be completed.
+Sometimes, these tasks are the most important ones and once on your to-do list, the task is more likely to be completed.

 These three buckets are in continuous flux.
 The goal is to move ad hoc tasks to the first two process categories, as much as possible.
 If you find that you are frequently coming back to the same type of ad hoc task, it is probably part of a larger process, and it can be systematized.